Loading...

 Engraving

-View of the City of Porto from Torre da Marca to Fontainhas
+View of Porto from Torre da Marca to Fontainhas

 Manuel Marques de Aguillar